Parklets in the Neustadt: Awards for the best mini terraces!

 Where are the parklets headed?

 The foundation hopes that the parklets will be a lasting asset to the new town.
 Uwe Schneider, board member of the foundation, emphasizes the importance of designing public spaces and actively calls for creative ideas to improve the use of urban space.
 These awards are not only symbolic, but are also intended to create incentives so that the parklets continue to exist.
-In the future, a small plaque will be attached to each award-winning parklet that commemorates the award and at the same time recognizes the efforts to make the city more beautiful The Dresden-Neustadt Foundation.
+In the future, a small plaque will be attached to each award-winning parklet that commemorates the award and at the same time recognizes the efforts to make the city more beautiful the Dresden-Neustadt Foundation.

-The big change in the city centers
+The big change in the inner cities

 The future of inner city development is presented as a mix of living, retail, mobility and leisure.
 There is a need to think different city segments together in order to create a vital, multifunctional city center that is both socially and ecologically sustainable.
 These approaches not only promote the attractiveness of the city, but also the general well-being of its residents.